conqp/tablet-mode/README.md

 ## Configuration

-The keyboard and touchpad devices to be deactivated in tablet mode must be specified in `/etc/tablet-mode.conf`:
+The devices to be deactivated in either *tablet* or *laptop* mode must be specified in `/etc/tablet-mode.json`.

-    [Devices]
-    keyboard = /dev/input/by-path/platform-i8042-serio-0-event-kbd
-    touchpad = /dev/input/by-path/platform-i8042-serio-1-event-mouse
+    {
+        "tablet": [
+            "/dev/input/by-path/platform-i8042-serio-0-event-kbd",
+            "/dev/input/by-path/platform-i8042-serio-1-event-mouse"
+        ]
+    }

 ## Usage

 You must be a member of the group `tablet` to toggle between tablet and laptop mode.